The Field Guide to the Lost Flower of Crete has arrived.

-You can order the collection world wide from your favourite independent bookstore or directly from McGill-Queen’s University Press.
-Enjoy and may we soon meet in person in the real world.
+You can order the collection world wide from your favourite independent bookstore, on Amazon or directly from McGill-Queen’s University Press.

 Thyme clings, high / and away from the grazing and scents / the air.